-The government has announced its plans to invest more in virtual wards in order to help with intense pressures on the healthcare system.
-This is a new approach, with many people wondering how this could impact the National Health Service (NHS) and how the experience is if you or your family need to use virtual wards.
+The government has announced its plans to invest more in virtual wards to help with intense pressures on the healthcare system.
+Virtual wards are a new approach to healthcare delivery.
+Many wonder how this could impact the National Health Service (NHS) and the experience if they or family members need to use virtual wards.

 What are the virtual wards?

-Virtual wards are a new approach to healthcare delivery.
-The concept is designed to provide care for patients with long-term conditions in their own homes rather than in a hospital setting.
-This aims to improve the quality of life for patients, reduce the burden on hospitals and ultimately improve health outcomes.
+The concept is to care for patients with long-term conditions in their homes rather than in a hospital setting.
+This conception aims to improve the quality of life for patients, reduce the burden on hospitals and ultimately improve health outcomes.

-The virtual ward model operates through the use of technology and a multidisciplinary team of healthcare professionals.
-The team works together to monitor the health of patients and provide support and treatment.
+The virtual ward model operates through technology and a multidisciplinary team of healthcare professionals.
+The team cooperates to monitor patients’ health and provide support and treatment.
 The technology used in virtual wards includes remote monitoring devices, telehealth, telemedicine services, medical devices, and secure digital platforms for communication and information sharing.

 In practical terms, this means that a patient, located at their home, is monitored remotely by healthcare professionals.
-The patient receives a kit with the required equipment, which also includes the ability for video calls.
+The patient receives a kit with the required equipment, including a video calls device.
 Care may also involve face-to-face treatment from multidisciplinary teams based in the community.

-The implementation of virtual wards in the NHS requires the collaboration of a number of different stakeholders.
-This includes healthcare providers, technology companies, patient organizations, and government agencies.
+Implementing virtual wards in the NHS requires the collaboration of several stakeholders, including healthcare providers, technology companies, patient organizations, and government agencies.
 It is important to ensure that virtual ward programs are well-designed and integrated with existing healthcare services.

 According to Transform England NHS, the first pilot of virtual wards started during the first wave of the pandemic.
-The trial was implemented on Covid-19 patients and it was supported by NHSX.
+NHSX supported the implementation of the trial on Covid-19 patients.
 It enabled the patients to provide regular data on symptoms to their NHS clinical team while being at home.
 The approach aimed to reduce hospital pressures.

 This model is called “remote monitoring” or “tech-enabled virtual wards.”
-It was pioneered by the NHS.
-More specifically, it was used at Watford General Hospital in March 2020 by Dr Andy Barlow and Dr Matthew Knight.
+The NHS pioneered it.
+More specifically, Dr. Andy Barlow and Dr. Matthew Knight used it at Watford General Hospital in March 2020.
 By June 2021, the service was available at 92 hospital sites in England.

 Why could virtual wards improve access to healthcare?

 According to NHS England: “The NHS service has faced record demand, with the latest data showing more A&E attendances than ever before.”
-This resulted in a dramatic deterioration in waiting times for urgent care.
+The increased A&E visits resulted in a dramatic deterioration in waiting times for urgent care.
 In December 2022, the average response time of ambulances for emergency calls was five times longer than the targeted one, exceeding 90 minutes.

 Using virtual wards means that hospitals will be able to have more available bed capacity, which reduces waiting times.
 The target is to discharge patients earlier and patients to have follow-up treatments at home, but also to avoid hospital admissions.